Section 1. Introduction

-(37) Upon receipt of a disclosure under this Policy, the WPO will assess the information provided to determine whether there is a reasonable indication that misconduct may have occurred and determine an appropriate response.
+Upon receipt of a disclosure under this Policy, the WPO will assess the information provided to determine whether the disclosure qualifies for protection under this Policy, and if it does, to assess whether there is a reasonable indication that misconduct may have occurred.
+The WPO will then determine an appropriate response.

-(38) An investigation team (internal, external, or combination of both as appropriate) will be appointed to investigate reasonable indications of misconduct that falls within the scope of this policy.
+An investigation team (internal, external, or combination of both as appropriate) will be appointed to investigate reasonable indications of misconduct that falls within the scope of this policy.
+The investigation process will be determined by reference to the nature of the protected disclosure and determined by the investigation team.
 Information will be shared with the investigation team in line with the principles outlined in Section 5.

-(43) Where allegations have been substantiated, the Board will consider appropriate next steps in collaboration with the investigation team, the Human Resources Manager and the relevant Hiring Manager’s manager.
+Where allegations have been fully or partially substantiated, the Board or relevant sub-committee will consider appropriate next steps in collaboration with the investigation team, the Human Resources Manager and the relevant Hiring Manager’s manager.

 Section 7.
 Implementation and Review of this Policy

-(45) This Policy will be maintained on the MJH Group intranet to ensure it is available to all officers and employees of the Group.
+This Policy will be maintained on the Group’s intranet to ensure it is available to all officers and employees of the Group.

-(46) A link will also be provided on the MJH Group website to communicate Whistleblower Hotline details to subcontractors and vendors of the Group.
+A link will also be provided on the NEX Building Group website to communicate Whistleblower Hotline details to subcontractors and vendors of the Group.

-(47) Training on the Policy will be provided to all employees through the use of a mandatory e-learning module on CareerPath.
-This module will be required to be completed annually by all staff.
+Training on the Policy will be provided to all employees through the use of a mandatory e-learning module administered by Human Resources.
+This module will be required to be completed periodically by all staff.